i3dsymposium/i3dsymposium.github.io/2025/papers.md

 {%- comment %}<!-- Abstract and thumbnail -->{% endcomment %}

-: {% if paper.abstract or paper.thumbnail -%}
+: {% if paper.abstract or paper.thumbnail != empty -%}
   <details>
   {%- if paper.abstract %}
   <summary>Abstract</summary>